 4. Catch and Pull

 The "catch" is when the hand enters the water.
-You are essentially "catching" the water, with the third or fourth finger leading the arm, with your wrist slightly bent at the line of your goggles.
-If the thumb enters the water first, it can cause the shoulder to internally rotate and can lead to a shoulder injury.
+You are essentially catching the water, with the third or fourth finger leading the arm with your wrist slightly bent at the line of your goggles.
+If the thumb enters the water first, it can cause the shoulder to internally rotate, which may lead to a shoulder injury.

 The "pull" is the sweeping phase when the arm pulls through the water to move the body forward.
 The hand and arm should enter the water as an extension of the shoulder.
-If the arm crosses over the midline or is too wide, it could cause shoulder injury.
+If the arm crosses over the midline or is too wide, it may cause a shoulder injury.

 5. Body Rotation

 In addition to the above tips, proper warm-up and stretching exercises are important to reduce injury during swim sessions.
-Strength training to the shoulder, particularly the rotator cuff, scapular, and core muscles, will enable you to have a more powerful end efficient stroke.
+Stretching exercise as part of the warm-up helps to improve flexibility and prepare your muscles for this activity.
+Strength training to the shoulder, particularly the rotator cuff, scapular, and core muscles, will enable you to have a more powerful and efficient stroke.
 Once you are proficient in swimming freestyle, you can learn other strokes.
 Alternating different strokes prevents repetitive motion that can lead to overuse injuries.

 If you do experience a shoulder injury, a physical therapist can help.
 Physical therapists are movement experts.
 They improve quality of life through hands-on care, patient education, and prescribed movement.
 You can contact a physical therapist directly for an evaluation.
 To find a physical therapist in your area, visit Find a PT.